Midohajhouj/DDoS-Toolkit/README.md

 > 🚨 **Note:** The author is not responsible for any misuse of this tool.Use at your own risk.

 > 🚨 **Note:** This tool's configuration includes file paths specifically set for /opt/DDoS-Toolkit/.
-Several key functionalities will not work properly unless the tool's directory is located in the /opt directory or via Debian pkg installations.
+Several key functionalities will not work properly unless the tool's directory is located in the /opt directory or installed via Debian pkg.

 ---